solecnugit/hperf/README.en.md

 | `-tmp-dir`            | specifies a temporary folder to store scripts for performance analysis and the corresponding output, log files, raw performance data, results files, etc. If not declared, the default is `/tmp/hperf/` |
 | `-v` \| `--verbose`   | show DEBUG information, if not declared, the default is not output |
 | `-c` \| `--cpu`       | specify the aggregated range of the performance metric, declared as a list of processor IDs, which can be concatenated (`-`) with a comma (`,`), e.g. `5-8,9,10` |

+Note: The `-c` option does not affect the measurement, only the processing of the raw performance data after the measurement.

 ### Cases